ADOPT Funding for on-farm innovation

 • sustainability and progression towards net zero farming

-Projects should fall under the category of industrial reasearch.
-This means planned research or critical investigation to gain new knowledge and skills.
-This should be for the purpose of product development, processes or services that lead to an improvement in existing products, processes or services.
-It can include the creation of component parts to complex systems and may include prototypes in a laboratory or environment with simulated interfaces to existing systems, particularly for generic technology validation.
+• Fit the definition of industrial research (= planned research or investigation to gain new knowledge and skills for developing or improving products, processes or services.
+It can include the creation of component parts or prototypes in a laboratory or simulated environment, particularly for generic technology validation.

-• have a Project Facilitator as part of the project team who is listed in the ADOPT Innovate UK Business Connect database
+• Have a Project Facilitator who is listed in the ADOPT Innovate UK Business Connect database.

 Projects that will not be funded